 Photo Credit : Claire Relin, Neals Yard Remedies Consultant

 At the party be enthusiastic about your product.
 People buy from people.
-Tell them what you love about your product, which are your favourite, sell them your lifestyle.
+Tell them what you love about your product, which is your favourite, sell them your lifestyle.
 Be engaging and approachable, encourage the conversation and take the time to speak to everyone.

 Play games.
 Games make the party fun, warming everyone up a little and stopping it from becoming a flat sales pitch.